jupyterhub/action-major-minor-tag-calculator/README.md

 ## Optional input parameters

 - `prefix`: A string that each returned tag should be prefixed with, for example to tag a Docker container set this to `user/repository:`.
+- `defaultTag`: If the tag output would be empty return this tag instead.
+  This can be useful for running a workflow in pull requests where no suitable git references are present.
+  `prefix` is _not_ automatically added.

 ## Example workflow